dpangestuw/eeko/Readme.md

 ## VOTE_EEKO Features

-**Before voting, ensure that the balance is in ETH to avoid a shortage of transaction fees.**
+- **Before voting, ensure that the balance is in ETH to avoid a shortage of transaction fees.**

 - **Controlled Transaction Spam**: Send a specific number of transactions, as specified by the user.
 This feature enables targeted transaction spamming.
-- **Fee Limit Control**: The script includes a fee limit mechanism to ensure that transactions do not exceed the maximum amount you are willing to pay in fees.
-This allows for predictable transaction costs and prevents unintentional over-spending.

 ## Command-Line EEKO Arguments